 Dr. Rocco has served in the executive board of SIDRA, the national society of Italian Professors in Automatic Control, and of ANIPLA, the Italian National Association for the Automation.

-At present he serves in the Board of Directors of euRobotics, the association of all stakeholders in robotics in Europe, private part in the PPP (Public Private Partnership) SPARC.
+At present he serves in the Board of Directors of euRobotics, the association of all stakeholders in robotics in Europe, of I-RIM, the recently founded association of robotics in Italy, and of MADE, the Industry 4.0 Competence Center based in Milano.

 He is co-founder of Smart Robots, a spin-off company of Politecnico di Milano.

 Dr. Rocco served as an Associate Editor for the IEEE Transactions on Robotics from 2004 to 2008.
-He has also served in the International Program Committee of the IEEE/ASME Conference on Advanced Intelligent Mechatronics for several editions as well as in other international conferences (including RSS 2008).
-He has been co-editor of a special issue on Mechatronics of the IFAC journal "Annual reviews in control".
+He has also served in the International Program Committee of the IEEE/ASME Conference on Advanced Intelligent Mechatronics for several editions.

 Paolo Rocco has been a member of the Conference Editorial Board (CEB) of the Robotics and Automation Society of the IEEE, serving as an Associate Editor for ICRA (2007-2013) and IROS (2009-2011).